-While chairing the working group that created the “Global Cool Tonne” (which became one of the UK Government’s Gold Standard offset mechanisms) I became very concerned about the transparency and credibility of the information being used in the market.
+While chairing the working group that created the “Global Cool Tonne” (which became one of the first UK Government’s Gold Standard offset mechanisms) I became very concerned about the transparency and credibility of the information being used in the market.
 As a result of this I started to pull together ideas about how to solve that problem.

 To create long-term, scalable change I believe you need credible, transparent information.
 We have all witnessed that the Carbon markets have suffered greatly from a lack of such credibility.